Preorientations of the derived motivic multiplicative group: Model structures for algebras over operads in symmetric spectra and applications

 (In particular, this provides an alternative to the proof of \cite{Sh} which relies on \cite[Theorem 11.3.2]{Hi2}, see also \cite[Theorem A.1.4]{Sc}, \cite[Lemma 2.3]{SS} and \cite[Proposition 5.13]{MMSS}.
 Note also that \cite{Sc} assumes that $U$ commutes with filtered colims which implies that all small colims exist, which is an assumption in \cite{Hi2}.
 As all objects are small, the only nontrivial thing of the assumptions that is left for Shipley to check is that $LJ$-cell complexes - recall that $J$ are the generating trivial cofibrations - are stable weak equivalences, which is not so easy and relies on Propositions 3.3 and 3.4 of her article.)

-As discussed above, it is easy to see that the underlying category is locally presentable, and thus is combinatorial.
+As discussed above, it is easy to see that the underlying category is locally presentable, and thus the model category is combinatorial.

 By the same formal argument as the one in the proof of \cite[Theorem 3.2]{Sh}, the model structure on $R-Comm(\SpC)$ follows from the one of $Comm(\SpC)$.
 It remains to show properness.
-The model structures on $Comm(\SpC)$ and more generally on $R-Comm(\SpC)$ are right proper by the argument of \cite[proof of Proposition 4.7]{Sh} as we can prove the motivic generalization of the variant of \cite[Lemma 5.5.3 (2)]{HSS} for positive level fibrations, compare the discussion in the proof of Theorem \ref{flatmodel}.
+The model structures on $Comm(\SpC)$ and more generally on $R-Comm(\SpC)$ are right proper by the argument of \cite[proof of Proposition 4.7]{Sh} as we can prove the motivic generalization of the variant of \cite[Lemma 5.5.3 (2)]{HSS} for positive level fibrations.
+To show that the proof of right properness of \cite[Lemma 5.5.3 (2)]{HSS} generalizes to the motivic case, one uses that the final argument carries over as the ${\bf A}^1$-local model structure on $\SC$ is right proper by \cite[Theorem A.5]{Ja}, and that the proofs of \cite[Theorem 3.1.14 and Lemma 3.4.15]{HSS} do carry over.
 To check that the model structure is also left proper, one uses the motivic analogue of \cite[Corollary 5.3.10]{HSS} - which follows from the motivic generalization of \cite[Theorem 5.3.7]{HSS} and Ken Brown's lemma - and then proceeds as in the proof of \cite[Proposition 4.7]{Sh}.

 Moreover, we have the following, which yields the axioms 1.1.0.3 and 1.1.0.4(2) in the definition of a $HA$-context as considered by Toen and Vezzosi \cite{TV}.
-Observe that axiom 1.1.0.3 is not a formal consequence of the ``monoidal'' established in Theorem \ref{modelRmod}.
+Observe that axiom 1.1.0.3 is not a formal consequence of the property ``monoidal'' established in Theorem \ref{modelRmod}.

 \begin{proposition} Consider the stable flat positive model structure on $\SpC$, which we already have shown to be monoidal.

 (i) The monoidal model structure on $\SpC$ is symmetric monoidal.

 (ii) Let $R \in Comm(\SpC)$.
 Then for any cofibrant $M \in R-mod$, the functor $- \smash_R M$ preserves weak equivalences.
 For any cofibrant $B \in R-Comm(\SpC)$, the functor $B \smash _R -: R-mod \to B-mod$ preserves weak equivalences. \end{proposition}